-Iowa State Fair’s CEO says organization still in ‘recovery mode’ after hit of cancelled 2020 fair - NewsBreak
+Iowa State Fair’s CEO Says Organization Still In ‘Recovery Mode’ After Hit Of Cancelled 2020 Fair - NewsBreak

 DES MOINES, Iowa – The lack of rain has taken a toll on lawns across central Iowa.
 Keeping the grass green, can be tough.
 So do we water or leave it alone?
 Dave Ostrander with O and S Lawncare out of Indianola said, “What I recommend to people is to water at least one inch […]

-(Radio Iowa) – Iowa ranks ninth in the country on the annual Kids Count report, which ranks states on 12 factors divided into four categories: economic well-being, education, health, and family and community.
-Iowa’s high ranking can be misleading, according to Anne Discher, executive director of Common Good Iowa, which partners with the Annie E. Casey Foundation on the report.
-Discher says Iowa ranks first for high school kids graduating on time, but falls behind in other areas.
-“We’re 21st on the share of young children attending preschool,” Discher says.
-“We’re ranked 22nd on the share of fourth graders not reading proficiently, and we’re ranked 25th on the share of eighth graders not proficient in math.”
+Statewide Iowa — Iowa ranks ninth in the country on the annual Kids Count report, which ranks states on twelve factors divided into four categories: economic well being, education, health, and family and community.
+Iowa’s high ranking can be misleading, according to Anne Discher, executive director of Common Good...